NeoHBz/LPU_INT331_CA2/README.md

 # Online Platform Automation

 Kubernetes-first automation framework built with TypeScript and Express.
-Each deployment runs as an isolated instance with configurable credentials, self-healing monitoring, and Kubernetes-ready health probes.
+It’s designed to run many isolated automation instances (one per “user” configuration) from the same container image, with predictable deploy/upgrade behavior via Helm.

+## The Problem This Solves

+Running browser/API automation at scale usually turns into:

+- Copy/pasted scripts and `.env` files per operator/user
+- Credentials leaking into repos or terminals
+- Manual “run it again” recovery when Puppeteer/external services flake
+- Ad-hoc deployment drift (different versions/configs per instance)

+This repo standardizes all of that:

+- `user-configs/*.yaml` defines per-instance configuration (including credentials via Kubernetes Secret)
+- Helm installs one release per user (e.g. `platform-user1`) so each instance is isolated, repeatable, and upgradeable
+- The app exposes probe endpoints and internal stage/retry status so Kubernetes and operators can see if it’s healthy

 ## What It Does

+- Deploys one automation instance per config in `user-configs/`
+- Uses Helm + ConfigMap/Secret to inject environment variables consistently
-- Automated monitoring loop (30s) drives the lifecycle across initialization, workflow execution, and health checks
+- Runs a monitoring loop (30s) that drives initialization → workflow → health checks
-- Mutex-guarded execution to prevent overlapping runs; per-stage retry budgets (3 for init/health, 5 for workflow)
+- Prevents overlapping execution with mutexes; retries each stage (3 for init/health, 5 for workflow)
-- Health and readiness endpoints (`/health`, `/ready`, `/status`) for Kubernetes probes and observability
+- Exposes `GET /health`, `GET /ready`, `GET /status` for Kubernetes probes and observability
-- Helm chart + per-user values files to spin up multiple isolated instances from the same image
-- Lightweight container build on `zenika/alpine-chrome:with-puppeteer`, ready for browser automation
+- Ships a lightweight runtime image based on `zenika/alpine-chrome:with-puppeteer` (Chromium included)

-## Runtime Flow
+## Runtime Flow (Inside Each Pod)

 1. Load env/config and validate required variables
 2. Start Express server (default `PORT=3000`) and create the automation runner